papis/papis/doc/source/git.rst

 -----------------------------

 Some papis commands give you the opportunity of using ``git`` to manage changes.
-For instance if you are adding a new document, you could use the ``--commit`` flag to also add a commit into your library, so if you do
+For instance, if you are adding a new document, you could use the ``--commit`` flag to also add a commit into your library, so if you do

 ::